-This month, I published an article on genealogical research in my professional magazine.
+This month, I published an article on genealogical research in a professional magazine.
 Here is that article in its entirety.

 When I was in second grade, I was quite certain that the actress Elizabeth Taylor was my great-aunt.
 At the time, family dynamics somewhat eluded me.
 Although I had quite a few great-aunts, I thought this was just a description of what wonderful relations they were.
-As Elizabeth Taylor shared my surname and was indeed a “great” person, I just assumed she had to be related to me.
+As Elizabeth Taylor shared one of my family’s surnames and was indeed a “great” person, I just assumed she had to be related to me.
 Alas, she was not.

 Ever since then, I have striven to understand family connections and absorb all I can about family history.
 I developed my love of genealogy at the knees of three great-grandmothers, a great-uncle, and several great-great-aunts.
 These individuals told such vivid stories about our ancestors that it felt as if I had known these people personally.